Was (Not Was): Career

-Beginnings
+1979–1982: Beginnings

 Weiss and Fagenson were childhood friends who grew up together in suburban Detroit, Michigan, United States.
 Partly due to Fagenson's poverty they decided to form Was (Not Was) in 1979.
-The name of the band was derived from Fagenson's then-infant son Tony, who was just beginning to talk and enjoyed contradicting words such as "Blue" with "Not Blue".
+The name of the band was derived from Fagenson's then-infant son Tony, who was just beginning to talk and enjoyed contradicting words (such as "blue" with "not blue").
 Their first recording was "Wheel Me Out", a 12-inch dance record for the avant-garde ZE Records.
 David's mother Elizabeth Elkin Weiss, an actress and radio pioneer in their native Detroit, provided the outré vocals.
 The track was later included on the 2000 compilation album Disco Not Disco.

 Their first album Was (Not Was) (1981) was an amalgam of rock, disco, Weiss's beat poetry, Reagan-era political-social commentary, and jazz.
 On vocals they recruited Harry Bowens and "Sweet Pea" Atkinson, who frequently found themselves singing absurdist and satirical songs alongside tender ballads.
 Wayne Kramer of MC5, The Knack's Doug Fieger, and trumpeter Marcus Belgrave were among the guest players.

 In 1982, the group played on Don't Walk Away, a solo album for lead singer "Sweet Pea" Atkinson.

-Development
+1983–1988: Development

 Born to Laugh at Tornadoes (1983) had even more guest musicians, including Ozzy Osbourne rapping over electro, Mitch Ryder singing a techno-rockabilly number, Mel Tormé performing a ballad about asphyxiation, and an abstract funk piece called "Man vs. the Empire Brain Building".
 Singer Donald Ray Mitchell joined the group as third lead vocalist.

 In 1988, they found their biggest hit with the album What Up, Dog?, which featured the singles "Walk the Dinosaur" and "Spy in the House of Love".
 Special guests included Stevie Salas, John Patitucci, Frank Sinatra Jr., and a writing credit from Elvis Costello.

-Film and animation work
+1989–1997: Hiatus, film and animation work

 Artist/animator Christoph Simon created videos to accompany some of their stranger album tracks, such as "What Up, Dog?", "Dad I'm in Jail," and the Tom Waits-style "Earth to Doris."
 The videos appeared on MTV's Liquid Television and in various film festivals, including the Spike & Mike festival.
 Around this time, the Was Brothers developed separate careers as producers, film scorers, and music supervisors.

-Hiatus

 The group followed up with Are You Okay? in 1990, spearheaded by a cover of "Papa Was a Rollin' Stone".
 Guest musicians included Iggy Pop, Leonard Cohen, The Roches, and Syd Straw.
 After a tour with Dire Straits in 1992 and a UK Top 5 single with "Shake Your Head", which included vocals from Ozzy Osbourne and actress Kim Basinger, Weiss and Fagenson drifted apart, subsequently releasing only a compilation album Hello Dad...
 I'm in Jail.
 Some members, however, did appear on Don's Orquestra Was project Forever Is a Long Long Time (1997), which re-interpreted Hank Williams in a jazz/R&B vein.